ElesCloud/ESCDocuments/Training_PhaseFive.md

 ## Section Three: Payment

 ### Trainee
 To start the new Contracted personnel on their fruitful career with Epsilon Security Consulting, all graduates are paid a 500-credit stipend, in addition to any time they earned previously while participating in combat.
-As mentioned in Phase Three, this does involve taking the trainee's word for it.
+As mentioned in Phase Four, this does involve taking the trainee's word for it.
 We accept the risk this involves.
 - This step must be done by someone who has the ability to pay (import time) on the database. **If you can't or don't know how, ask for help.**
 - The appropriate method to pay a user for time is to go to "Import Time" under "Users", paste the recruit's UUID, add a comma (,) and then the number of credits after the comma.
 There should be no spaces.
 The Import Time page will return a successful result report if you did it correctly.
 - All ESC gear is subject to the Authorization list found [here](https://epsilonsecurityconsulting.net/viewforum.php?f=10) (secure, must be logged in).
 Personnel are advised to spend their credits prudently, starting with basic items that are authorized for general use, and then working towards the flashy, powerful items that only get authorized for use on occasion.